ehossack/postcss-pie/README.md

 Install the required packages via `npm install`, and ensure you have `npm install --global mocha`;

 **Running Tests**
-simply run `mocha` from the root directory.
+simply run `npm test` from the root directory.
-The tests will read in the fixture files and verify the correctness of output.
+The first step is linting, then the tests will read in the fixture files and verify the correctness of output.